 As the Ecumenical Retirement Community services evolve, we may revise this policy, so please check back frequently.
 If you have questions about Ecumenical Retirement Community privacy practices please contact us at firstname.lastname@example.org.

 Ecumenical Retirement Community collects personally identifiable information when you register for an Ecumenical Retirement Community account and when you use certain Ecumenical Retirement Community products and services.
 Ecumenical Retirement Community also may receive personally identifiable information from its resellers and other business partners.

 When you register with Ecumenical Retirement Community, we ask for your contact information (such as your name, street address and e-mail address), as well as certain information pertaining to your business, along with billing information such as a bank account and/or credit card number.

-Ecumenical Retirement Community uses the information collected to fulfill your requests for certain products and services, to process payment transactions, to facilitate billing, and otherwise deliver the payment gateway services.
-We may also send merchants service announcements, newsletters, and periodic notices about specials and new products.
+Ecumenical Retirement Community uses the information collected to fulfill your requests for certain products and services, process payment transactions, facilitate billing and otherwise deliver the payment gateway services.
+We also may send merchants service announcements, newsletters and periodic notices about specials and new products.
 Personally identifiable consumer information is used to process payment transactions and for no other purpose.